kbsa00/Embedded_Systems_Exam/README.md

 It also has a LED light that indicates if the system is on or not.
 I have also created a feature where you pause the system for
 30 seconds.
 After these 30 seconds the alarm will then turn it self on again.

-Using the DHT11-sensor (Tempratur and humidity) I have also programmed the HomeWatcher to send you status on the tempratur and humidity for your studentdorm room
+Using the DHT11-sensor (Tempratur and humidity) I have programmed the HomeWatcher to send you status on the tempratur and humidity for your studentdorm room

 ****